danielsqtang/Data-Ingestion-Shellscript/README.md

-Order of shellscripts to be placed into Oozie Workflow RawData.sh --> Flatten.sh --> DenormalizedTable.sh --> BusinessIntelligence.sh
+Order of shellscripts to be placed into Oozie Workflow RawData.sh --> hiveTable.sh --> cleansing.sh --> Flatten.sh --> DenormalizedTable.sh --> Fact.sh

-Practice Business Intelligence Questions I Made Up 1.Which country has the most customers?
+Practice Business Intelligence Questions I Made Up To Consider 1.Which country has the most customers?
 Which city has the most customers?
 2.Which country has the most orders?
 Which city has the most orders?
 3.What are the top ten products in revenue?